2022-23 Texas A&M Transfer Acceptance Rate, Requirements, and Application Deadline

 Students who have the best chance to gain admission to Texas A&M have done the following:

-- Have completed their major’s stated Course Requirements.
+• Have completed their major’s stated Course Requirements.
+Each major has its own Course Sheet with highly specific guidelines.

 Texas A&M Transfer GPA

 According to the university, the minimum GPA required for consideration is 2.5.
-Certain programs require a 3.0.
-However, in our experience, students with a 3.5 GPA or better will fare best in a competitive A&M transfer admissions process.
+However, certain programs require much higher GPAs.
+For example, prospective biomedical engineers must have a minimum 3.75, and computer engineering hopefuls must have at least a 3.5.
+In our experience, students with a 3.5 GPA or better will fare best in a competitive A&M transfer admissions process.

-The statement of purpose will provide an opportunity to explain any extenuating circumstances that you feel could add value to your application.
-You may also want to explain unique aspects of your academic background or valued experiences you may have had that relate to your academic discipline.
+The statement of purpose should clearly demonstrate academic interests and career aspirations.
+It also provides an opportunity to explain any extenuating circumstances that you feel could add value to your application.
 The statement of purpose is not meant to be a listing of accomplishments in high school or a record of your participation in school-related activities.
 Rather, this is your opportunity to address the admissions committee directly and to let us know more about you as an individual, in a manner that your transcripts and other application information cannot convey.

 Decisions are made by each college/major on a rolling basis.
 There is no singular date when candidates are notified.